 Professor Barnes’s fellowships include: the Oxford Centre for Christianity and Culture (Regent’s Park College, Oxford) IFES (Leuven, Belgium), Ridley College (Melbourne, Australia), and the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA).
 The Society was founded in 1754, and Charles Dickens, Adam Smith, Benjamin Franklin, Karl Marx, William Hogarth, John Diefenbaker, Stephen Hawking and Tim Berners-Lee are some of the notable past and present Fellows.

-Professor Barnes’ main areas of research and teaching are: the intersections of theology and economics and faith at work.
+Professor Barnes’s main areas of research and teaching are: the intersections of theology and economics and faith at work.
 He has published numerous papers in the U.S., U.K. and Australia.
-His recent book projects include: Light From the Dreaming Spires: Reflections on Ministry to Gen Y (Resource Publishing) 2017; Redeeming Capitalism: Common Grace for the Common Good (Eerdmans) 2018; and “Religion and Business Ethics: Religious Perspectives on Business”, in Routledge Companion to Business Ethics (Routledge) 2018.
+His recent book projects include: Light From the Dreaming Spires: Reflections on Ministry to Gen Y (Resource Publishing, 2017); Redeeming Capitalism: Common Grace for the Common Good (Eerdmans, 2018); and “Religion and Business Ethics: Religious Perspectives on Business” in Routledge Companion to Business Ethics (Routledge, 2018).